First-order ANIL provably learns representations despite overparametrization: Problem setting

 Again, updating the whole parameter $\theta_{t,i}$ with $\nabla_{\theta}$ would correspond to MAML algorithm.
 In the outer loop, ANIL then takes a gradient step (with learning rate $\beta$) on the validation loss obtained for the observations $(X_i^{\out},y_i^{\out})$ after this inner loop.
 With $\theta_{t,i}\coloneqq (B_t, w_{t,i})$, it updates

 where the matrix $\hat{H}_{t,i}$ accounts for the derivative of the function $\theta_t \mapsto \theta_{t,i}$.
 Computing the second-order derivatives appearing in $\hat{H}_{t,i}$ is often very costly.
 Practitioners instead prefer to use first-order approximations, since they are cheaper in computation and yield similar performances \citep{nichol2018reptile}.
-FO-ANIL, which is considered in the remaining of this work, then replaces $\hat{H}_{t,i}$ by the identity matrix in \cref{eq:outer}.
+FO-ANIL then replaces $\hat{H}_{t,i}$ by the identity matrix in \cref{eq:outer}.